Barcelona's Traditional Nativity Scene

 Ajuntament de Barcelona Plaça de Sant Jaume 1, 08002 Barcelona

-Barcelona is one of the most prominent actors in the development of this eight-hundred-year-old tradition, making the nativity scene a current manifestation of art and culture.
-Today, Barcelona continues to promote pessebrismo as an expression of a living cultural heritage.
+Barcelona is one of the most active cities in the support and dissemination of the eight-hundred-year-old tradition of pessebrismo as an expression of a living cultural heritage.
+Entry is free; check the official website for hours.

 For more events check our online events calendar.